Glacier View Plastic Surgery

 Your surgeon will give you detailed instructions for resuming your normal activities.
 You may be instructed to avoid sex for a week or more, and to avoid strenuous sports for about a month.
 After that, you can resume these activities slowly.
 If you become pregnant, the operation should not affect your ability to breastfeed, since your milk ducts and nipples will be left intact.

 Your surgeon will make every effort to make your scars as inconspicuous as possible.
 Still, it’s important to remember that mastopexy scars are extensive and permanent.
 They often remain lumpy and red for months, then gradually become less obvious, sometimes eventually fading to thin white lines.
 Fortunately, the scars can usually be placed so that you can wear even low-cut tops.

 You should also keep in mind that a breast lift won’t keep you firm forever–the effects of gravity, pregnancy, aging, and weight fluctuations will eventually take their toll again.
 Women who have implants along with their breast lift may find the results last longer.

 Your satisfaction with a breast lift is likely to be greater if you understand the procedure thoroughly and if your expectations are realistic.

-For more information about breast lift surgery, contact our Kalispell plastic surgery office at 406-756-2241.
+For more information about breast lift surgery, request a consultation using our online form or call our office at (406) 756-2241.
 Glacier View Plastic Surgery is located in Northwest Montana, also convenient to Whitefish, Bigfork, Flathead Lake, Columbia Falls, Lakeside, and Polson.